61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 8. Photo Place Cards

-Snap a quick Polaroid picture of your guests as they arrive and before it’s time to sit down, prop their photo up at their seat for a unique Thanksgiving table decor and place card idea.
-You can use little clips that you might already have or lay it right atop their plate.
+Snap a quick Polaroid picture of your guests as they arrive and before it’s time to sit down, prop their photo up at their seat.
+If you've got place card clips, you can use them or even just set them on their plates.

 9. Apple Garland